bbatsov/blog/_posts/2011-04-27-programming-languages-worth-learning.markdown

 to the mainstream programmers.
 It features some nice improvements over Java like properties, flexible namespaces and limited type inference.

-There primary reason it's included in this list, however, is simply the sheer amount of job openings for C# developers.
-In my home country(Bulgaria) about a third of all programming positions are C# related.
+The primary reason it's included in this list, however, is simply the sheer amount of job openings for C# developers.
+In my home country (Bulgaria) about a third of all programming positions are C# related.

 My favourite C# book happens to be